sjentsch/lsjDocs/Ch06/Ch06_DataHandling_1.rst

 .. ----------------------------------------------------------------------------

-Don’t worry about the “χ² Tests” table that is produced.
+Don’t worry about the ``χ² Tests`` table that is produced.
 We are going to cover this later on in chapter :doc:`../Ch10/Ch10_ChiSquare`.
 When interpreting the contingency table remember that these are counts, so the fact that the first row and second column of numbers corresponds to a value of 2 indicates that ``makka-pakka`` (row 1) says ``onk`` (column 2) twice in this data set.

 Adding percentages to a contingency table
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~